May 13, 2019

 Although shellfish harvesting is closed to the public during the summer, the South Carolina Oyster Recycling and Enhancement (SCORE) program accepts recycled oyster shells year-round.
 Shell recycling drop-off locations are located throughout coastal counties and at a few inland locations.
 Collection sites can be found online or by calling SCDNR at (843) 953-9397.
 Other types of shell, such as clams and whelks, are also accepted.

 During the summer months, SCDNR biologists return the recycled shell to shorelines, where it provides an ideal base for juvenile oysters to attach and grow, thereby replenishing harvested beds.
 When the quantity of shell needed to replant shellfish grounds exceeds that which is recycled, SCDNR must purchase shell at increasing cost.
 Even a modest increase in recycled shell can save a significant amount of money.
 SCDNR’s shellfish recycling, restoration and enhancement efforts are funded in part by saltwater recreational fishing license sales.

-Although oyster harvesting slows down in the summer, oyster reef construction heats up.
-Late spring and early summer are busy months for SCORE’s community-based oyster restoration work, in which the public is invited to work with SCDNR staff and other volunteers to create oyster habitat using recycled shell.
-The resulting oyster reefs provide a host of ecological services, including water filtration, nutrient cycling, and habitat for fish and invertebrates.
+Late spring and early summer are also busy months for SCORE’s community-based oyster restoration work.
+The public is invited to work with SCDNR staff and other volunteers to create oyster habitat using recycled shell.
+The resulting oyster reefs will provide a host of ecological services, including water filtration, nutrient cycling, and habitat for fish and invertebrates.
 Check the SCORE webpage for a calendar of events or email the community restoration staff at email@example.com.